RJLimBU/queue_system_speech_to_text/README.md

 - Make 1 process per API. <br />
 - Should split processing of API into multiple threads <br />
-- The number of API calls depends on the processor, should experiment on the <br />
+- The number of API calls depends on the processor, current thought <br />
-CPU to determine how many API calls it can handle simultaneously <br />
+is running 4 API calls simultaneously. <br />

 ### Phase 1 Queue System